umbraco/UmbracoDocs/13/umbraco-cms/reference/webhooks/expanding-webhook-events.md

 - **Alias**: The property that must be overridden to provide a unique identifier for your webhook event.
 - **EventName**: A property that represents the name of the event.
 It is automatically set based on the provided alias unless explicitly specified.
-- **EventType**: Property that categorizes the event type.
+- **EventType**: A property that categorizes the event type.
 It defaults to "Others" but can be customized using the `WebhookEventAttribute`.
 - **WebhookSettings**: Property containing the current webhook settings.
 - **ProcessWebhooks**: Method responsible for processing webhooks for a given notification.
 - **ShouldFireWebhookForNotification**: Method determining whether webhooks should be fired for a specific notification.